 Lillehammer to Oslo

-As we said, our last day in Norway was planned around the fact that we had an afternoon flight out of Oslo.
-Although we missed out on another part of fjord country, we ended up having a super fun day in Lillehammer!
+As we said, our last day in Norway was planned around the fact that we had international flights out of Oslo in the afternoon.
+Although we missed out on another part of fjord country, we ended up having a super fun day in Lillehammer.

 We visited the famous ski jump and Olympic Park, then went for a nice drive along the lake.
-Hamar is also a fun little town with a lot of history if you need somewhere to spend a couple of hours afterward.
+Hamar is another one of those fun small towns in Norway with a lot of history.
+If you need somewhere to spend a couple of hours afterward, this could be a great stop.

 More Norway Itineraries